-You need to configure your clients to connect to the appropriate listener port on your M server.
+You need to configure your clients to connect to the appropriate listener port on the VistA M Server.
 While 9200 has been used as a convention for a Broker-based application service port, you can choose any available port greater than 1024 (sockets 1 to 1024 are reserved for standard, well-known services like SMTP, FTP, Telnet, etc.).